Prince Henry's Grammar School, Otley: Extracurricular activities and school trips

 Sporting achievements include rugby, which is a popular sport at PHGS as is netball.
 In the 2003–04 season the school rugby union team won the Daily Mail Under-18 Vase.
 In 2017 one team from the school was undefeated for the entire season.
 The PE department organises a biennial rugby tour to Dubai.

 PHGS runs foreign exchanges, as the school has international links in Europe, Durban, South Africa and China.
 The history department runs biennial trips to Russia, Italy and to the battlefields of the First World War.
 The language department do frequent trips and exchanges to France, Spain, Germany and China.
 The school is a long-term participant in the EU's Comenius exchange programme, and has worked with schools in Spain, Denmark and the Czech Republic.

 Students from the school take part in the Citizenship Foundation's national bar mock trials and a number of sixth formers are members of the debating society, which has won several national awards.

 Iraq War walkout controversy

-On 5 March 2003 prior to the Iraq War, the school suspended two Sixth formers for trying to organise a demonstration against the war at Prince Henry's Grammar School and giving anti-war speeches in the school cafeteria.
+On 5 March 2003 prior to the Iraq War, the school suspended two sixth formers for trying to organise a demonstration against the war at the school and giving anti-war speeches in the school cafeteria.